+2.1.4.2.3 Measuring minimum temperatures (grass or bare soil)

+The grass minimum temperature is the lowest temperature reached overnight by a thermometer freely exposed to the sky just above short grass.
+Grass minimum temperatures should be conducted in 5 cm above grass or a surface representative of the locality.

+If bare soil minimum temperatures are observed, theses measurements should be conducted in 5 cm above the natural bare ground level.

 When the ground is covered with snow, the thermometer should be supported immediately above the surface of the snow, as near to it as possible without actually touching it.
 At a station where snow is persistent and of varying depth, it is possible to use a support that allows the thermometers to be raised or lowered to maintain the correct height above the snow surface.

 2.1.4.3 Sources of error – general comments